danielgarbien/danielgarbien.github.io/_posts/2013-11-16-preferredMaxLayoutWidth.markdown

 But in times of Auto Layout it would be a sad thing to calculate the preferred width outside the world of constraints.
 Florian Kugler lends a helping hand with his article on [objc.io][objc_issue].
 In short: he suggests to let the Auto Layout do its work and use the resulting frame to update the preferred maximum width.

 It turns out that there is an undocumented feature in iOS 7 that makes the calculations for us.
-This means that on the newest system the Florian's trick is not needed anymore!
+This means that the Florian's trick is not needed anymore!
 We should use it only if necessary.

 ``` objc
 - (void)layoutSubviews